-Ever since I started in business, I’ve loved Seth Godin.
+Ever since we started in business, we’ve loved Seth Godin.
 He’s a brilliant marketer and a great writer.
 In fact, he runs one of the most popular blogs.

-Over the years, I’ve read many of Seth’s books, listened to his interviews and have even seen him speak on a number of occasions.
+Over the years, we’ve read many of Seth’s books, listened to his interviews and have even seen him speak on a number of occasions.

 While many people view him as “America’s greatest marketer,” there is a lot to learn from him about blogging.